 Intra-Community purchases accounting (goods and services)

-For the correct reporting of reverse-taxed intra-Community services and goods (expenses, not inventory goods) in the VAT report, it is necessary to use the correct expense accounts (described in the appropriate lines of the VAT report) and the correct VAT types.
+For the correct reporting of reverse-taxed intra-Community services and goods (expenses, not inventory goods) in the VAT statement, it is necessary to use the correct expense accounts (described in the appropriate lines of the VAT statement) and the correct VAT types.

-Advice If the transaction involves intra-Community INVENTORY GOODS, you will need to proceed slightly differently.
-You can read about this in the guide: Intra-Community Purchases Accounting – Inventory Goods.
+Advice If the transaction involves intra-Community WAREHOUSE GOODS, you will need to proceed slightly differently.
+You can read about this in the guide: Intra-Community purchases accounting – Warehouse goods.

 In Accounting -> Accounts, you can see which accounts are already set by default for the accounting of intra-Community purchases: